mpassid/MPASSid-proxy/idp-authn-impl-socialuser/README.md

 - Windows Live ID example configuration in socialuser-authn-beans.xml.

 #### OpenID Connect
-- Template for bean definition in socialuser-authn-beans.xml: ExampleOpenIdConnectIdentity
+- Example flow exists in _src/main/resources/flows/authn/socialuseropenidconnect-authn-flow.xml_.
 - This module maybe be configured to support forced auhentication, passive authentication and login hint.
 - Forced authentication request is implemented as max_age=0 oidc parameter.
 Not all providers respect that.
 - Passive authentication request is implemented prompt=none oidc parameter.
 Check that the provider respects that.